 Key-value database - Key-value databases save data as a group of key-value pairs made up of two data items each.
 They're also sometimes referred to as a key-value store.

-LDAP - Lightweight Directory Access Protocol is a protocol that is used for directory services authentication, including Active Directory.
+LDAP - Lightweight Directory Access Protocol is a protocol used for directory services authentication, including Active Directory.
 LDAP authentication uses two methods: simple, and SASL (Simple Authentication and Security Layer).

 Limit - Setting a range to prevent very large API calls from running and causing errors.